Azure Blob storage

 (Optional) Set Optional application settings for Azure storage.

-The application deployed in the Azure instance now stores files from the ~/assets and ~/BizFormFiles/ project folders in the myassetscontainer and myformfilescontainer Azure Blob storage containers.
+The application deployed in the Azure instance now stores files from the ~/assets project folder in the myassetscontainer Azure Blob storage container.

 Optional application settings for Azure storage

-The optional application settings are applicable only for self-managed deployments.
+The optional application settings are applicable only for private cloud deployments.

 Key | Description |